 But to set your ads on Facebook, you need to have a Fanpage first.
 Of course, your Fanpage needs to be filled in, up-to-date, and be making posts (more on creating Fanpage here and here).
 Every ad will contain a clickable name of your Fanpage, which will drive users to your page.

-When you decide on the format of your ads (more on formats here), start to collect texts and images for them.
+When you decide on the format of your ads, start to collect texts and images for them.

-Ads should be eye-catching, interesting, and should contain a clear call-to-action.
+Ads should be eye-catching, interesting, and should contain a clear CTA.
 Users like to know what will happen after clicking your ad – make sure that this is clear to them.